Story Editing | Brainstorming | Darling Killing

 For those moments when you just need another damn ear.

 - I work as a traditional editor, supporting producers from start to finish (hellsyeah collaboration).

 - I edit by-the-hour (for people who want to get over a hump and have fresh editorial ears on a story/idea/pitch).

 If you produce audio stories, I’m sure you have gotten to that moment (for me, it’s often late at night) when you have no idea where your story is going.
 You have recorded so much tape, you’ve moved the pieces around dozens of times, the voices sound like noise, and you just can’t hear the story anymore.
 (This is when I feel like quitting.)

 Typically, editors work with producers from start to finish, helping to plan a story out and then make it happen.
 But sometimes all you need to get started or get over a hump is one keen ear and a good conversation.
+I can do both.

 I specialize in narrative or documentary storytelling.

 I can provide BIG structural notes, smaller line edits or a combination.